reload/php-fpm/README.md

 ## PHP Document root

-FPM exptects PHP's document root to be located in `/var/www/web`.
+FPM expects PHP's document root to be located in `/var/www/web`.
 That would be a `web` folder inside your project root if you follow our practice.

-If you would like the document root to be located elsewhere you should set the environment variable `PHP_DOCUMENT_ROOT` to the desired location.
+If you would like the document root to be located elsewhere, you should set the environment variable `PHP_DOCUMENT_ROOT` to the desired location.

 ## PHP extensions